kCLOSED CHURCHES WITHIN THE PRESENT

 Methodist circuit riders to visit the settlers in this area.
 Meetings

-were held in homes until the erection of the Elk Lick schoolhouse in
+were held in homes until the erection of the Elk Lick

-construction actually began for a church building.
-The church was
+1890 that construction actually began for a church

-completed in 1892 [? see journal refrence].
-As the years passed, the area
+building.
+The church was completed in 1892 [? see journal refrence].
+As the years passed, the area was

-was depopulated.
+depopulated.
 Regular services were discontinued in 1918, and the

-remaining members merged into St. Paul's United Evangelical (now United Methodist)
+remaining members merged into St. Paul's United Evangelical (now United

-in Nordmont.
+Methodist) in Nordmont.

 Final disposition: